nagamukesh/arogo-ai-assignment/readme.md

 - Enhance the user interface with additional visualizations
 - Develop a mobile application version
 - Integrate with wearable devices for real-time data collection

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----
-Answer from Perplexity: pplx.ai/share